John Spencer (mayor)

-John Spencer (born November 17, 1946) is an American politician and former mayor of Yonkers, New York (1996–2003).
-He was the 2006 Republican nominee for U.S. Senator from New York and lost to the former first lady and 2016 presidential candidate Democrat Hillary Clinton.
+John Spencer (born November 17, 1946) is an American politician and former mayor of Yonkers, New York (1996–2004).
+He was the 2006 Republican nominee for U.S. Senator from New York and lost to the former first lady and 2016 Democratic presidential nominee Hillary Clinton.

 Early life, military service and education

 Spencer was born in Yonkers, New York, the son of Edward and Ann McGlinchy Spencer.
 He was adopted and raised by Patrick and Nora Ginnane, who had eight children of their own.
 His adoptive mother died when he was eight, his adoptive father six years later.
 His sister Noreen Ginnane raised him.

 He attended high school at Sacred Heart High School and after two years at Westchester Community College, he dropped out to join the United States Army during the Vietnam War.
 He earned an officer's commission as an infantry lieutenant and served a tour in Vietnam during 1968 through 1969.
 He holds the Combat Infantryman Badge and the Bronze Star.